gamendoza26/acapella-detector/README.md

 ### Detailed Evaluation

 The model was trained on 23 samples and evaluated on 11 held-out samples using an 80/20 train-test split.
+Because the dataset contains only 34 labeled samples, a separate validation split would meaningfully reduce training capacity.
+Hyperparameter tuning was therefore conducted on the training and test partitions.

 #### Clean Test Performance (Logistic Regression, L2 Regularization)